-Beebe Healthcare Fall Prevention Program
+Beebe Healthcare's Falls Prevention Program

-Everyone having a total joint replacement is at risk to fall due to the surgery, the medications, and an unfamiliar environment.
-You will have a yellow armband on to signify that you are at risk for fall.
-You will also see a sign on your door until you are no longer at risk for falling.
+Everyone having a surgery is at risk to fall due to the surgery, the medications, and an unfamiliar environment.
+You will have a yellow armband on to signify that you are at risk for fall until you are no longer at risk for falling.